 This brings us to Saturday’s match in the fabled Rose Bowl, with 93,000 in attendance, between the United States and Mexico.

-According to Bill Plaschke of the Los Angeles Times when the U.S. team took62781629 the field it was "smothered in boos.
+According to Bill Plaschke of the Los Angeles Times when the U.S. team took the field it was "smothered in boos.
 Its goalkeeper was bathed in a chanted obscenity.
 Even its national anthem was filled with the blowing of air horns and bouncing of beach balls."

 How did U.S. coach Bob Bradley respond to the reception his team received in America's largest county?
 "Obviously the support that Mexico has on a